AdobeDocs/mix-modeler.en/help/data-governance/policies.md

 | Restrict data science | C9 | Data Science |
 | Restrict data export | C12 | Data Export |

-Violations are also checked for the policies that you have defined yourself, and that do contain any of the labels and marketing actions listed in the table above.
+Violations are also checked for the policies that you have defined yourself, and that do contain any marketing actions listed in the table above.

 When violating a policy while building a dataset rule, you see a popover that displays information about the policy violation.